isaac-miller/EtherFund/README.md

 # EtherFund
 Decentralized Kickstarter clone that interacts with the Ethereum Blockchain.
+Uses Solidity, Node.js, and React.